Skip to main content

 Access Actions Menu

-Click on the ellipses in the lower left corner.
+Click on the ellipsis in the lower left corner.

 3